K-PaaS/application-platform-guide-eng/user_guide/development_application/php.md

 ### <div id='2.3.5'> 2.3.5.
 Connect Mysql

-Use the mysqli added in Extenstion.
+Use the mysqli added in Extension.
 It is set as default in XAMP, so there is no need for installation.
-(위치 :api/mysql_view.php)
+(위치:api/mysql_view.php)

 1. Access to Mysql